smathot/academicmarkdown/readme.md

 preMarkdownFilters = []
 # A list of filters from academicmarkdown.MDFilter that should be performed
 # on the Markdown source, after all other processing has been performed
-postMarkdownFilters = [u'autoItalics', u'pageBreak', u'magicVars']
+postMarkdownFilters = [u'autoItalics', u'pageBreak', u'magicVars', u'highlight']

 # A list of extensions that are enabled.
 extensions = [u'include', u'exec', u'python', u'toc', u'code', u'video', \